-For 30+ hours each week, students are in the fields of the OFS Student Farm learning about, and working on, producing a wide variety of organic crops that serve our community—and are offered for sale through a CSA program, farm stand, local grocers, restaurants, farmers market, and seed sales.
-The Farm Manager trains and guides students in group sessions and/or individually as needed, and students work both cooperatively and individually to accomplish the farm work.
-This work includes all aspects of running the farm including bed preparation, plant propagation, weeding, harvesting, running the market stand, cover cropping, caring for livestock and much more.
+For 30+ hours each week, students learn through working on and managing the OFS Student Farm.
+The Farm produces a wide range of organic vegetables, seed crops, cover crops and livestock that are then offered to the community through a CSA program, farmers market, local grocers and more.
+Our Farm Managers train and guide students in group sessions and/or individually as needed, and students work both cooperatively and individually to accomplish the farm tasks.
+This work includes all aspects of running the farm from planning to planting to selling and involves all field and office tasks.
 Farm responsibilities are rotated within the group to ensure that each participant has an opportunity to experience all aspects of the farm.
-Once a foundation of skills and concepts has been established, participants further develop their skills by taking leadership over a portion of the farm and making farm management decisions with feedback and assistance from the Farm Manager.
+Once students establish a strong foundation of skills and concepts, they further develop their skills by taking leadership over a portion of the farm and making farm management decisions with feedback and assistance from the Farm Managers.
 (Please note: accomplishing farm work is a physical activity that requires participants to be physically active and outdoors on a daily basis for eight months.
 Before applying, please consider your ability to perform this level of activity).

 For 10+ hours each week, participants take part in classes and discussions on the production, business, ecological, and social concepts that lie behind the practical work.
-On Monday mornings, everyone heads out for a 'Farm Walk' where the class does a thorough observation of the whole farm and discusses changes in the fields, crops and livestock while strategizing management options and planning the upcoming week’s work.
-On Wednesday and Thursday mornings we meet in the classroom for lectures and discussions based on our farming and business curricula, and we review and refine the farm’s business, marketing, and record keeping aspects.
+On Monday mornings, everyone heads out for a 'Farm Walk' where the class does a thorough observation of the whole farm and discusses changes in the fields, crops, livestock and equipment while strategizing management options and planning the upcoming week’s work.
+On Tuesday mornings and Friday afternoons we meet in the classroom for lectures and discussions based on our farming and business curricula, and we review and refine the farm’s business, marketing, and record keeping aspects.
 We also check-in regularly to discuss and develop our communication skills and foster a group dynamic that is positive and productive.
-With a small class size of 12 students, our program fosters a friendly atmosphere that makes farming and learning fun!
+With a small class size of 12 students, each class becomes a tight team that learns how to get things done while having fun!

-In addition to time spent on the farm and in the classroom, participants work independently on their personal business plan and a group farm-based research project.
+Toward this end, participants work independently on their personal business plans and a group farm-based research project.
 After initial group discussions on the projects, participants work independently on their own time and meet individually with staff every few weeks to review the progress made and determine the next steps.
 When completed, participants share and present their reports to the group.
 Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and to help them create a realistic plan towards accomplishing them.
 The farm-based research projects will be focused on developing or improving aspects of the student farm.

-While we try to be as consistent as possible in our weekly schedule, due to the nature of farming where so much depends on proper timing, total weekly hours may occasionally vary up or down slightly as the crops' needs require.
-Most programming occurs Monday through Friday, although participants are required to help with weekend chores and farmers markets on a rotational basis (generally one of every 4 weekends) as well as attend several seasonal festivals and fundraisers.
+Most programming occurs Monday through Friday, 8-5, although participants are required to help with weekend chores and farmers markets on a rotational basis (generally one of every 4 weekends) as well as attend several seasonal festivals and fundraisers.

-Tuition for the 2017 program is $6500.
-While the actual cost of providing this program is substantially higher, grant funding and donations have allowed us to keep the cost for this eight-month intensive program at this reduced rate.
+Tuition for the 2019 program is $6500.
+While the actual cost of providing this program is substantially higher, produce sales, grant funding and donations have allowed us to keep the cost for this eight-month intensive program at this reduced rate.